zilliztech/zdoc/docs/tutorials/data/collection/manage-collections.md

 As shown in the above chart, the field named **id** serves as the primary field, and the first ID **0** corresponds to an entity titled *The Mortality Rate of Coronavirus is Not Important*.
 There will not be any other entity that has the primary field of 0.

 A primary field accepts only integers or strings.
 When inserting entities, you should include the primary field values by default.
-However, if you have enabled **AutoId** upon collection creation, Milvus will generate those values upon data insertion.
+However, if you have enabled **AutoId** upon collection creation, Zilliz Cloud will generate those values upon data insertion.
 In such a case, exclude the primary field values from the entities to be inserted.

 For more information, please refer to [Primary Field & AutoId](./primary-field-auto-id).